 Located just 15 miles west of Yellowstone National Park, this high mountain lake is the kind of place fishermen dream about.
-The state park was named after the lake which was named after explorer Major Andrew Henry, opens the Thursday before Memorial Day and closes mid-October, weather permitting.
+The state park was named after the lake which was named after explorer Major Andrew Henry.
+It opens the Thursday before Memorial Day and closes mid-October, weather permitting.
 Anglers fish for cutthroat, brook and rainbow-cutthroat hybrid trout.
 The park has a modern fish cleaning station near the boat ramp.
-Camping is at one of 44 sites and there are camping-cabins also available for rent.
-During winter, information on Henrys Lake can be obtained by calling Harriman State Park.
+Camping is at one of 83 sites with electric only to full hookup and there are camping-cabins available for rent.
+During winter, information on Henrys Lake can be obtained by calling Harriman State Park at (208)558-7368.

 Eastern Idaho, 15 miles from Yellowstone Park